Header image

 Erick is a Policy and Planning Officer from the island nation of Vanuatu, often considered as one of the most vulnerable countries to natural disaster and impacts of climate change.
 He has a Bachelor Degree in Environmental Science and a post graduate certificate in ridge-to-reef sustainable development.

-Annie Pake
+Ms Annie Pake

-Department Of National Planning & Monitoring
+Department of National Planning & Monitoring

 “We are all islands, but we are neither small, nor the same”